SS GreenLight Racing | Joe Graf Jr. Atlanta Motor Speedway Event Preview

 From the Pit Box: Industry veteran Joe Williams is Joe Graf Jr.’s crew chief.

-He will crew chief his 50th NASCAR Xfinity Series race as crew chief on Saturday afternoon and his third race at Atlanta.
+He will crew chief his 51st NASCAR Xfinity Series race as crew chief on Saturday afternoon and his first at the 1.058-mile speedway.

 Hello From The Other Side: Graf Jr. has a teammate at SS GreenLight Racing.
-Rookie Carson Ware will drive the No. 17 JACOB Construction Chevrolet Camaro on Saturday afternoon.
+Veteran JJ Yeley will drive the No. 17 Nurtec ODT Chevrolet Camaro on Saturday afternoon.

-Ware is poised to make his fifth career Xfinity Series start and second of the 2021 season but first at Atlanta Motor Speedway.
+Yeley is set to make his 342nd career NASCAR Xfinity Series start and 10th at the Loudon, N.H. facility.
+His best Xfinity track finish occurred in the 2005 New England 200, where he finished sixth after starting 10th driving for Joe Gibbs Racing.

 Follow on Social Media: For more on Joe Graf Jr. visit JoeGrafJr.com, like him on Facebook (Joe Graf Jr.), follow him on Twitter (@JoeGrafJr) and Instagram (@joegrafjr).